elianamusser/exploration/doc/ErrorHandling.md

 # Error Handling Strategy

-## Barricade
+I will use a barricade, for global error handling.

 APP (untrusted) -> BARRICADE -> BUILDING (partially trusted)

 The barricade will sanitize data involved in adding rooms and corridors to a building.
+It will not sanitize data for other operations, such as sorting.

 # Pseudocode